-In a career spanning almost 40 years, artist Gloria Garfinkel has been inspired by her travels, her interest in science and math, and her conviction that anything is possible.
-That was evident in Origami Variations, an exhibition of Garfinkel’s paintings, prints and maquettes for large-scale sculptures in the Albany Museum of Art’s Haley Gallery.
-The exhibition was Oct 17, 2019-Feb 8, 2020.
+In a career spanning almost 40 years, artist Gloria Garfinkel has been inspired by her travels, her interest in the science and math, and her conviction that anything is possible.
+That will be evident in Origami Variations, an exhibition of Garfinkel’s paintings, prints, and maquettes for large-scale sculptures in the Albany Museum of Art’s Haley Gallery Oct 17, 2019-Feb 8, 2020.

 An enthusiastic traveler, she first visited Japan in the early 1970s.
 Her three visits have left an indelible influence on her work.
 Captivated by the range of Japanese culture, she also has devoted close study to individual works, in particular 19th century Japanese printmaker Hiroshige.

 “In 1980, I became, after a trip to Japan, very enchanted with the iconography of that country,” Garfinkel said.
 “The kimono, in particular, was the principal area of my interest.
 It was in that year I started to do large color etchings and used the kimono fabric motifs as the inspiration in the imagery.”